 Who shall receive funds from impermissible donations to political parties?

-The Political Parties Act does not provide for specific steps on how to proceed when transferring impermissible donations.
-ACA President Margit Kraker therefore chose the following approach:
+The Political Parties Act does not contain any detailed provisions on how to proceed with inadmissible donations.
+ACA President Margit Kraker therefore decided to take the following approach:

-The citizens are asked to submit suggestions as to which “charitable or scientific” institutions should be considered.
-Furthermore, the ACA President highlights that the institutions should be non-partisan, generally accepted and operate in Austria.
-The suggestions submitted by the citizens will be summarized in a list, based on which it will be determined by lot which two institutions (EUR 5,000 each) will be chosen.
-The results will be published in January 2020.
+The citizens are invited to make suggestions as to which child and youth care institutions shall be considered.
+The ACA President considers it important that such institutions are non-partisan and generally recognized organizations operating in Austria.
+The suggestions submitted by the citizens will be summarized in a list, based on which the ACA will determine by lot which three institutions will receive EUR 1,970 each.
+The result will be published in early 2022.